#What ReaAssist Is

 #Providers and Models

-ReaAssist supports Claude, OpenAI/ChatGPT, Gemini, and custom OpenAI-compatible model servers.
+ReaAssist supports Claude, ChatGPT, Gemini, DeepSeek, and custom OpenAI-compatible model servers.

 Each provider offers different model choices.
 ReaAssist organizes model selection around practical tiers such as fast, balanced, and smart/full models.